UPDATED JUNE 2023

 NORTH DUMFRIES TOWNSHIP

-From 7:30 – 10:30 p.m. drop by Schmidt Park to celebrate peace, friendship, respect, community, family, and move forward together in a meaningful and respectful way.
-There will be a Kid’s Zone, musical entertainment with Shy Harry, and Crystal’s Fries food truck and Hitched Coffee will be on site too.
+From 6 – 10:30 p.m. drop by Cowan Park in Ayr to celebrate peace, friendship, respect, community, family, and move forward together in a meaningful and respectful way.
+There will be a Kid’s Zone, musical entertainment with The Barry O Kid Show as well as Electric Crush, and Crystal’s Fries and ish and Chips food trucks and Hitched Coffee will be on site too.
 Bring your lawnchairs or picnic blankets and settle in for the Fireworks show that begins at dusk.

 Canada Day in Woolwich

-From 12-4 PM, enjoy the free events happening at the Woolwich Community Centre!
-Free public swims, a magic show, antique car show, live music and more are planned.
+Things kick off at 10:30 a.m. with a free swim at the Woolwich Memorial Centre. then, from 12-4 PM, enjoy all the free events happening including a magic show, antique car show, live music and more.
 Canada Day is an opportunity to learn about Indigenous culture, and the township has provided links to help you learn more about the rich history, heritage, resilience and diversity of First Nations, Inuit and Métis Peoples across Canada.

 Cambridge Celebrates Canada Day